 How do I view and update my beneficiary information?

-If you have signed up for self-service, you may view your beneficiary information for accuracy within your online account portal.
-But please note: This information cannot be changed online.
+If you have signed up for self-service, you may view and update your beneficiary information within your online account portal.
+Alternatively, you may complete the B1 Form and submit it to our Member Services department.

 I am brand new to the Fund and retirement is far in the future.
 Do I really have to worry about this?